 Clinical rotations offer a broad spectrum of patients and diseases.
-Fellows are exposed to the latest technology including:
+Our fellowship program provides education in all aspects of advanced Pulmonary Medicine including:

 - Critical Care Ground Rounds

 There is no overnight call nor home call or any rotation.
 There is a night-float system in place 7 nights a week, distributed between two fellows.
 There is also night-time intensivist faculty in house 7 nights a week for direct supervision.

 Additional training opportunities in Sleep Medicine are also available to Pulmonary/CCM fellows.
 Sleep Medicine is a one-year ACGME-accredited program, and we invite Pulmonary/CCM fellows to apply for Henry Ford Sleep Medicine fellowship training.